FBI says it interviewed FedEx mass shooter last year - WTMJ

 Gov. Eric Holcomb ordered flags to be flown at half-staff until April 20, and he and others decried the shooting.

-Chris Bavender, a spokesperson for the FBI’s Indianapolis office, said the bureau is helping with the investigation.

-Associated Press reporter Michael Balsamo in Washington contributed to this report.
+Associated Press reporters Michael Balsamo and Eric Tucker in Washington contributed to this report.
 Casey Smith is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.